CUB3D/Unknown-1.0-CPP/Libs/README.txt

-This folder is where the project will look for librarys, the librarys required to compile the engine are:
+This folder is where the project will look for libraries, the libraries required to compile the engine are:

 RapidJSON (https://github.com/miloyip/rapidjson)
 SDL2 (http://libsdl.org/download-2.0.php)